andresgur/data-gurpide-2024-NGC1313X2/README.md

-Here you'll find the auxiliary data created for  [arXiv:2405.13714](https://ui.adsabs.harvard.edu/abs/2024arXiv240513714G/abstract).
+Here you'll find the auxiliary data generated for [arXiv:2405.13714](https://ui.adsabs.harvard.edu/abs/2024arXiv240513714G/abstract).
 We have made available the Ha image of the bubble and the three broadband models in qdp format.

 ```